nanovms/ops-documentation/configuration.md

 ## Configuration Attributes

 ### Args {#args}
-An array of commands to execute when running the image:
+Args is an array of arguments passed to your program to execute when running the image.
+Most programs will consider the program name as arg[0] but not all.

 ```json
 {
     "Args": ["ex.js"]